NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     How many interest points to detect in each :math:`1024^2` image tile (default: automatic determination).

+ip-per-image
+    How many interest points to detect in each image (default: automatic determination, usually 5000).
+It is overridden by --ip-per-tile if provided.

 ip-detect-method
     What type of interest point detection algorithm to use for image alignment.
 0 = Custom OBAloG implementation (default) 1 = SIFT